 - 1 quart ice

+- Make the brine.
 In a large stock pot, combine all of the ingredients for the brine except the ice.
 Bring to a boil and stir until all of the salt and sugar has dissolved in the brine.
 Remove from the heat and stir in the ice until the brine has cooled to room temperature.

+- Cure the meat.
 Place the brisket in a large food-safe plastic container and pour over the cooled brine.
 Keep the brisket in the cure in the refrigerator for 5-7 days, turning and stirring the brine mixture at least once per day.